bill-noto/PetSafe_Final_Project/README.md

-# WBD6204-Web-Application
+# Pet Services Website

-Final project SAE Belgrade 2021.

 Pet Services website, responsive, made with node.js, tailwindcss and with inclusion of original javascript.
+All production ready files available in the dist folder.

+Final project, SAE Belgrade.

-William Nonato, april 2021
+William Nonato, April 2021